rishabh7g/task-management/README.md

     ```

     This will open the Cypress Test Runner, where you can select and run the test cases.

+## Running Storybook

+Storybook is used for developing UI components in isolation.
+To start Storybook, run the following command:

+    ```bash
+    # From the root directory
+    npm run storybook
+    ```

+This will start the Storybook server and you can view the UI components in your browser at `http://localhost:6006`.

+This will run all the tests using Jest and display the results in the terminal.

 ## API Documentation